GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Actions speak louder than fortune cookies.
+> 🥠 You are not illiterate.

 ### Where you can find me